Codecademy/docs/content/kotlin/concepts/functions/functions_in_kotlin.md

 - `Arguments` have to be in the parentheses.
 Arguments are pieces of information fed to the function.
 - `Return type` declares the type of a returning value.
 It is optional.
 - The `body` contains the code to be executed.
-+ *Return statment* returns the value of the function.
+- `Return statement` returns the value of the function.

 ### Arguments